+Accelerating innovation

-Accelerating innovation The CGSG endorses the establishment of an open-access Innovation Centre for the formulation of chemical products.
-The Centre will catalyse manufacturing-based growth, increasing UK market share of a growing global market by accelerating product and process innovation.
+The CGSG endorses the establishment of an open-access Innovation Centre for the formulation of chemical products.
 The CGP will work with Government to explore the business case for this Centre and will subsequently promote usage of the Centre to exploit the UK's leadership in formulated product design and manufacturing, driving maximum benefit from the Centre's world-class expertise, technology, equipment and skills.
-It is envisaged that the proposed Centre will complement the already established centres for Sustainable Chemistry and Industrial Biotechnology located in the Centre for Process Innovation which is part of the High Value Manufacturing Catapult initiative, as well as the innovation programme established by the Chemistry Innovation Knowledge Transfer Network.
+It is envisaged that the proposed Centre will complement the already established centres for Sustainable Chemistry, Industrial Biotechnology and Materials located in the Centre for Process Innovation which is part of the High Value Manufacturing Catapult initiative, as well as the innovation programme established by the Chemistry Innovation Knowledge Transfer Network.

-Industry will be encouraged to leverage links with the Continuous Manufacturing and Crystallisation Centre (CMAC) and the Knowledge Centre for Materials Chemistry (KCMC).
+Industry will be encouraged to leverage links with the Continuous Manufacturing and Crystallisation Centre (CMAC) in Scotland.
 The CGP will also encourage industry to optimise UK and European public funding to drive innovation.